 While McAllister was greeted by a sex toy while he was waiting to take a set-piece, Mathieu Valbuena had to remove a blow-up Betty Boop doll from the pitch as he stood by the corner flag.

 You can insert your own punchline here.

 Sunderland.
 Liverpool.
 Darren Bent.
 Pepe Reina.
 Beach ball.
 You know the story.
-It’s still extremely funny watch Reina try and save the wrong ball though.
+It’s still extremely funny to watch Reina try and save the wrong ball though.